hdemos/Full-Stack/README.md

   </UL>
 <h2>3.
 Back-End Language</h2>
 <UL>
+<LI>Java: [Proficient] Many companies still use Java as their back-end and it is still a very in-demand language.
+<LI>Golang: Efficient concurrency language similar to Java.
+Multiple returns and explicit in language choices that is increasing inpopularity.
+Error handling takes the return early and often approach.
 <LI>Node.js: This is a great option because Node.js is itself just a JavaScript environment which means you don’t need to learn a new language.
 This is a big reason why a lot of online programs and bootcamps choose to teach Node.js.
 The most popular framework you’d most likely learn to aid you in developing web applications is Express.
-<LI>Ruby: Some popular frameworks for developing in Ruby are Rails and Sinatra.
-Plenty of programs teach Ruby as a first back-end language.
+<LI>Ruby: Many programs teach Ruby as the first back-end language.
-<LI>Python: Some popular frameworks for developing in Python are Django and Flask.
-<LI>Java: [Proficient] The Java language isn’t taught so much these days when it comes to Full-Stack Web Development, but some companies do use Java as their back-end and it is still a very in-demand language (see image above).
+<LI>Python: While I see Python most often in data analysis, it is quite popular and easy to pick up as a first language.
-<LI>PHP: PHP is rarely taught in programs these days, but just like with Java, it is still very in-demand and it is a cornerstone of the web today.
+<LI>PHP: While it is rarely taught in programs, it is still very in-demand and it is a cornerstone of the web today.
   </UL>

 <h2>4.
 Databases & Web Storage </h2>
 [Complete]
 <UL>
-<LI>Understand the benefits of relational data, e.g. SQL.
+<LI>Understand the benefits of relational data, e.g. SQL, MYSQL etc.
+<LI>Know how to create an Entity Relationship Diagram (ERD).
 <LI>Learn about NoSQL databases, e.g. MongoDB.
 <LI>Understand which would be better in certain situations.
 <LI>Know how to connect a database with your chosen back-end language (e.g. Node.js + MongoDB).